-This year’s curator-in-residence is Aaron Pollard, a mid-career artist with a long history with Studio 303 as part of the performance duo 2boys.tv.
+The project is conceived by Studio 303’s 2019-20 Curator-in-residence, Aaron Pollard.
+Aaron is a mid-career artist with a long history with Studio 303 as part of the performance duo 2boys.tv.

-Abi Stushnoff is a transdisciplinary artist with a spectrum of interests including puppetry, analog and digital technologies, somatic dance practices, cyborg theatrics, still and moving image making, among other things.
-She graduated from Humber College’s Theatre Performance Program in 2018.
-During her time in Toronto, she developed Out of the Shadows, an original play which was performed in the 2017 Paprika Festival (Toronto).
+Abi Stushnoff (research assistant) is a transdisciplinary artist with a spectrum of interests including puppetry, analog and digital technologies, somatic dance practices, cyborg theatrics, still and moving image making, among other things.
 Abi is also a filmmaker with her first short film, Orange You Glad, premiering at the Rendezvous with Madness Film Festival (2018).
-Abi currently studies at Concordia University, undertaking a Bachelor of Fine Arts with a double major in Intermedia CyberArts and Design for the Theatre.
-She is currently the performance archive intern for Studio 303’s curator-in-residence Aaron Pollard (2boys.tv) and assistant director for Cathia Pagotto’s latest devised production Marić at the Lake which premiers in March 2020 at Concordia University’s D.B.
-Clarke Theatre.
+Abi currently studies Intermedia CyberArts and Design for the Theatre at Concordia University.

 *Studio 303 offers an annual residency for one emerging performance curator.
 The residency provides a framework for developing ideas through research, discussion and practice.